ucdavis-bioinformatics-training/2020-August-Advanced-scRNAseq/data_analysis/shiny_practical.md

 2) Extracting biological meaning in your data is an important part of scRNA-seq analysis.
 Typically this can be done by looking through literature to confirm markers for cell types from your sample type.
-    -The data used for our analysis is from the follwoing paper: https://pubmed.ncbi.nlm.nih.gov/31733517/ -Check out the paper that this data is from, can you recognize any similar patterns?
+    - The data used for our analysis is from the follwoing paper: https://pubmed.ncbi.nlm.nih.gov/31733517/
-    -Can you think of anything you might do to the Seurat object that might enable better analysis with the app based on the paper?
+    - Check out the paper that this data is from, why might it be difficult to extract the same meaning as seen in Figure 1, panel C and D.

 3) Run the app with the .RDS file that we created in the Anchoring Lecture.
 (Hint: you will need to change one line in the app.R file).
 What are some differences you notice when doing the comparison?